 - What are some common accessibility techniques and gotchas?

-- There's probably isn't much time for you to be an expert in a11y but knowledge of a11y is one of the differentiating factors between junior vs senior engineers.
+aria-labels.
+Knowledge of a11y is one of the differentiating factors between junior vs senior engineers.

 - User input that is being displayed in the URL has to be encoded first as well, or else there's also a potential for mischief.